3 Real Estate Photography Mistakes to Avoid

 Expert real estate photography has the right mix of color, lighting, styling, and angles to bring out the best in the property.
 Many people are under the impression that clicking photos are easy because the houses are stationary, capturing the true essence of a property is a challenging task.
 Moreover, the recent surge in mobile apps, it’s never been so important to have an attention-grabbing photo next to your listing.
 Unless the picture of the house is impressive, the potential buyers are simply going to scan the listing and move on to the next one.
 Therefore, the scope of error when it comes to clicking pictures should be minimal.

-real estate photography blunders
+Real estate photography blunders

 1) Clicking in unnatural light